apennismightier/splitrename/README.md

 1. Download the latest `SplitRename_Setup.exe` from [Releases](../../releases)
 2. Run the installer
-3. Launch SplitRename
+3. Launch SplitRename — FFmpeg downloads automatically on first run

-4. On first launch, click **FFmpeg Manager** to download FFmpeg automatically
+---

-*SplitRename v1.6.2 · by apennismightier*
+*SplitRename v1.6.4 · by apennismightier*